echoid/endysi/README.md

 system (e.g., OSX or *BSD), but I've only ever run it on Linux-based systems.

-* Endysi uses BioNetGen (www.bionetgen.org) on the backend.
+* Endysi uses [BioNetGen](www.bionetgen.org) on the backend.
 It expects the downloaded BioNetGen distribution to be in ~/apps/BioNetGen.
 No doubt I should change this, but hey, so far I'm the only one using this thing.
-BioNetGen itself depends on Perl, but should be installed by default on any Linux distro.
+BioNetGen itself depends on Perl, which should be installed by default on any Linux distro.

 * Python dependencies: